Dunkin' Donuts: United States

 After nearly a decade's absence, Dunkin' Donuts returned to the state of Minnesota in 2014; a new shop opened inside the Kahler Grand Hotel in Rochester.

 In the United States, Dunkin' is sometimes paired with Baskin-Robbins ice cream in a single multibranded store.
-While such locations usually maintain separate counters for each chain (much like co-branded Wendy's–Tim Hortons locations in Canada), depending on business that day, both chains' products can be bought at a single counter (usually Dunkin' Donuts').
+While such locations usually maintain separate counters for each chain (much like co-branded Wendy's–Tim Hortons locations in Canada), depending on business that day, both chains' products can be bought at a single counter (typically Dunkin' Donuts').
 The practice of single-counter service is similar to that of multibranded Yum!
 Brands stores such as KFC–Taco Bell, which share a single kitchen and cashier line.

 As of February 9, 2017, all Dunkin' locations are franchisee owned and operated.
 In addition to its stand-alone shops, Dunkin' shops can be found within many gas stations, supermarkets, mall and airport food courts, and Walmart stores.
-In July 2013 Dunkin' Donuts opened its 500th restaurant in New York City.
+In July 2013, Dunkin' Donuts opened its 500th restaurant in New York City.
 This location is combined with a Baskin-Robbins.

-On July 30, 2020, Dunkin' Brands announced it would permanently close 800 shops in the US by the end of the year because of a 20 percent drop of sales in the second quarter during the COVID-19 pandemic, 450 of which are part of the previously announced closing of locations within Speedway gas stations.
+On July 30, 2020, Dunkin' Brands announced it would permanently close 800 stores in the US by the end of the year because of a 20 percent drop in sales in the second quarter during the COVID-19 pandemic, 450 of which are part of the previously announced closing of locations within Speedway gas stations.

 As of 2019, 40 Dunkin' Donuts shops in the United States were certified fully kosher, in addition to one that sells both kosher-certified and non-kosher products.

 In early 2025, Dunkin' announced it would no longer upcharge for dairy alternatives in their drinks.